Frequently Asked Questions

 Yes, previously or currently funded RWJF grantees are eligible to apply for this funding opportunity, but the proposed project must be different from previously funded work.

-Applicants will submit a 3-page Letter of Intent (LOIs) containing the project narratives briefly describing the specific form of systemic racism the proposed research will address and the connection to medical, social and public health systems, the systems alignment approach, and the proposed research design and methodology.
-LOIs will be reviewed by a review panel that includes members of the S4A National Advisory Committee, S4A staff, Robert Wood Johnson Foundation staff, and System Alignment Innovation Hub staff.
-See the CFPfor the specific review criteria.
+Applications will be reviewed by a review panel that includes members of the S4A National Advisory Committee, S4A staff, Robert Wood Johnson Foundation staff, and System Alignment Innovation Hub staff.
+See the CFP for the specific review criteria.

-We are looking for research teams from diverse health and social service fields that have expertise in the three broad types of delivery and financing systems implicated in the S4A research agenda: (1) medical care; (2) public health; and (3) social and community services and supports.
-This includes investigators from a variety of areas and disciplines, including but not limited to medicine, public health, social work, sociology, business, economics, education, transportation, housing, criminal justice, communication, public policy, political science, system science, and urban planning and community development.
+We are also looking for research teams from diverse health and social service fields that have expertise in the three broad types of delivery and financing systems implicated in the S4A research agenda: (1) medical care; (2) public health; and (3) social and community services and supports.
 Because S4A is a research program, all applicants should ensure their team includes individuals with relevant expertise in scientific research design, data analysis methodologies, and scientific publication.
-Applicants from non-academic settings that do not have an embedded research unit are strongly encouraged to partner with a research institution to provide this expertise.
+Partnerships should also include individuals with knowledge of communities that experience forms of systemic racism, individuals with practical experience with leading systems change, and individuals with expertise in approaches for dismantling structural racism.
+We encourage applicants to include individuals with lived experience related to systemic racism as key members of the partnership.

 Yes, interested applicants may apply for other RWJF grants.
 You must actively submit to other opportunities in which you are interested as proposals declined by S4A will not automatically be considered by other programs.